 MAKING A MOVE

-When a player release the stone on the board the move is considered ended.
+When a player releases the stone on the board the move is considered ended.
 The other way a move is considered ended is when a player passes.

-When it is a player turn that player has the right to adjust stones on that players intersections but before the player adjusts the stones the players has to inform the opponent.
+When it is a player turn that player has the right to adjust stones on that player’s intersections but before the player adjusts the stones the players have to inform the opponent.

 If stones during the game the stones get disarranged the positions of the stones must be reconstructed.
-If the stones can not be reconstructed the players that is responsible for the disarrange will loose the game.
+If the stones cannot be reconstructed the players that are responsible for the disarrange will lose the game.
 If none of the players can be responsible for the disarrange of the stones a new game must be played.

 WIN OF A GAME

-- The white players will win if the black players don´t get the following combinations at the same time as the white players gets five in a row:
+- The white players will win if the black players don´t get the following combinations at the same time as the white players get five in a row:

 1) makes an overline;